DavidUdell/sparse_circuit_discovery/README.markdown

    over all of those sequences.
 For computational reasons, we basically want to set `NUM_SEQUENCES_INTERPED` as high as we can, and then set this value relatively low, so that our interpretability calculations are tractable.
-5. `DIMS_PINNED` is a dictionary of layer indices followed by a single feature index each.
+5. `DIMS_PINNED` is a dictionary of layer indices followed by singleton lists with lone feature indices.
 If set for the first layer, it will completely override `INIT_THINNING_FACTOR`.

 Set these values, save `central_config.yaml`, then run interpretability with: